 The works was provided with coal by rail.
 The first siding was from Knightswood South Junction and approached the works from the west.
-A second, and private line, opened after the works came into joint ownership with the Dawsholm Gas Works approached through a low tunnel from the east from the east.
+A second, and private line, opened after the works came into joint ownership with the Dawsholm Gas Works approached through a low tunnel (Dawsholm-Temple Gas Works Tunnel) from the east.
 The third was a branch of the Glasgow Central Railway and appoached through tunnel and cutting from the east.
 The three were connected within the works.

-The gas works no longer produces gas but it noteworthy for its two large gasholders.
+The gas works no longer produces gas but is noteworthy for its two large gasholders.

 Hyndland Power Box

 Temple Iron Works

 Govan Cottage Coal Pit

 Dawsholm Castle Chemical Works

 |Location names in dark blue are on the same original line.|

 (Date is a guess.)
 Branch from Dawsholm over the River Kelvin and through the cut-and-cover Dawsholm Tunnel to Temple Gas Works opened to minerals.

 Dawsholm (excluded) to Temple Gas Works closed.